The King and I (1956 film): Production

 The musical was written for Gertrude Lawrence, and her appearance in the film was contractually guaranteed.
 However, she was diagnosed with cancer while playing the role on Broadway and died during the run.
-Dinah Shore, a singer as well as an actress, was considered for the role of Anna in the movie.
-Maureen O'Hara, who had a pleasant soprano voice, was originally cast, but Richard Rodgers did not agree to the casting.
+Dinah Shore was considered for the role of Anna in the movie.
+Maureen O'Hara was originally cast, but Richard Rodgers did not agree to the casting.
 It was Yul Brynner who pressed for Deborah Kerr to play the role.
 Marni Nixon provided Kerr's singing for the film.
-Nixon and Kerr worked side-by-side in the recording studio for songs which combined speaking and singing.
-Nixon would also dub Kerr's singing the following year, for the film An Affair to Remember.
+Nixon and Kerr worked side-by-side in the recording studio for songs that combined speaking and singing.
+Nixon would also dub Kerr's singing the following year for the film An Affair to Remember.

-Donald Bogle's biography of Dorothy Dandridge claims that Dandridge was offered the role of Tuptim in partial fulfillment of her three-picture contract with 20th Century-Fox, but that Dandridge allowed Otto Preminger (her former director and then-lover) to talk her out of it because it was not the lead role.
+Donald Bogle's biography of Dorothy Dandridge claims that Dandridge was offered the role of Tuptim in partial fulfillment of her three-picture contract with 20th Century-Fox, but that Dandridge allowed Otto Preminger (her lover and former director) to dissuade her because it was not the lead role.
 Rumors also circulated that Dandridge, as an African American, did not want to play a slave.
 Rita Moreno, who was under contract to Fox, was invited merely for a test, but impressed the producers enough to be selected for the part.
-Moreno later stated in an interview that France Nuyen was also up for the part, and Moreno believed Nuyen would get it, but since Nuyen was not a contract player with the studio, she was not cast.
+Moreno later stated that France Nuyen was also considered for the part but was not cast because Nuyen was not a contract player with the studio.

-Reprising their Broadway stage roles, Saunders played Thiang, Adiarte was Chulalongkorn and Benson was the Kralahome, and dancers Yuriko and de Lappe also reprised their stage roles.
-Alan Mowbray appeared in the new role of the British Ambassador, while Sir Edward Ramsey (demoted to the Ambassador's aide) was played by Geoffrey Toone.
+Reprising their Broadway stage roles, Saunders plays Thiang, Adiarte plays Chulalongkorn and Benson plays the Kralahome, and dancers Yuriko and de Lappe also reprise their stage roles.
+Alan Mowbray appears in the new role of the British ambassador, while Sir Edward Ramsey (demoted to the ambassador's aide) is played by Geoffrey Toone.
 The cinematography was by Leon Shamroy, the art direction by John DeCuir and Lyle R. Wheeler and the costume design by Irene Sharaff.
-The choreography used for the film was the choreography developed by Jerome Robbins for the original stage production.
+The choreography in the film was that which Jerome Robbins developed for the original stage production.